1jour1vin

 Nose

-Shimmering scents of lily and violet, notes of black cherry and spices
+Shimmering scents of lily and violet, with notes of black cherry and spices

-Fruity with a delicate finish, aroma of sun-warmed stones, good body, wine for aging
+Fruity with a delicate finish, aromas of sun-warmed stones, good body, a wine with aging potential

 Serve